Higher Hz is reader-supported. Links on our site may earn us a commission. Learn more

 These aren’t the best recommendation for commuting as trains, planes, and automobiles will sound the same as not wearing headphones at all.

-Accessories 3.6
+Accessories 4.0

-Sony MDR-7506 headphones with accessories
+MDR-7506 headphones with accessories

 Compared to other studio headphones

-Sony MDR-7506 vs. Audio-Technica ATH-M40x
+Sony MDR-7506 vs Audio-Technica ATH-M40x

 The ATH-M40x headphones are a bit too hyped to be considered a better alternative for mixing and monitoring, but they’re better for casual listening.

-Check out our Audio-Technica ATH-M40x review
+Read the full Audio-Technica ATH-M40x review

-Sony MDR-7506 vs. Sennheiser HD 280 Pro
+Sony MDR-7506 vs Sennheiser HD 280 Pro

-Check out our Sennheiser HD 280 Pro review
+Read the full Sennheiser HD 280 Pro review

-Sony MDR-7506 vs. AKG K240 Studio
+Sony MDR-7506 vs AKG K240 Studio

-Who are the MDR-7506s best suited for?
+Who are the Sony MDR-7506 headphones best suited for?

-The Sony MDR-7506s are best suited for professional studio and live engineers, as well as podcast creators and recording artists.
+The MDR-7506 headphones are best suited for professional studio and live engineers, as well as podcast creators and recording artists.
+They aren’t typically used for casual listening, but offer a bare-boned lens for accurate monitoring.

 Share